Religious Education

 - Working Deeper Within the Expected Standard: Pupils exceeding the expected level with deeper understanding and skills.

-This model helps in reporting progress and achievement to the next teacher or key stage.
-The table below outlines the skills and key outcomes required to achieve end-of-key-stage expectations.
+This model helps in reporting progress and achievement to the next teacher or key stage and can be found in the Kirklees RE Syllabus 2024 - 2029.
 This serves as a helpful tool in assessing progress and supporting teachers in developing learning objectives, ensuring that each sentence stem is applied to a specific task or knowledge content.

 Through this structured approach, we ensure that every child at Holme Junior and Infant School experiences meaningful and impactful Religious Education, tailored to their individual learning journey.